 (Ex: If the defendant received a citation for violating section 21703, you could argue liability exists doctrine of negligence per se).

-A plaintiff successfully establishing negligence, or negligence per se is authorized to seek reasonable and necessary compensatory amounts from the at-fault party.
+A plaintiff successfully establishing negligence, or negligence per se can seek reasonable and necessary compensatory amounts from the at-fault party.
 We, lawyers, call this “damages.”
 Juries and judges will include damages compensation payments in the plaintiff’s personal injury case award.

 Our world-famous legal team routinely engages in detailed, intricate insurance company settlement negotiations.
 We have zero fear of filing your claim as a court lawsuit if the insurer fails to pay your full claim value.
 Do or die.
 We remain prepared to litigate your case in Los Angeles Superior Court.
 Our dream team will diligently work in all car accident cases, listen and hold our client’s hands until these customers obtain just compensation under California law.